The deadlines below are with regard to academic year 2022-2023. It is no longer possible to submit an application for

 - Your application and your documents are reviewed on 8 July 2022.

-- In the second half of August an academic committee selects the candidates for the scholarships that are available.
+- In the second half of August or early September, an academic committee selects the candidates for the scholarships that are available.
 The committee also decides upon a list of alternate candidates.
-You will be notified of the committee’s decision on Thursday 27 August 2020.
+You will be notified of the committee’s decision on date to be announced.